Central African Republic national under-20 football team

 The Central African Republic national under-20 football team, nicknamed Les Fauves, is the national team of the Central African Republic and is controlled by the Central African Football Federation.
 They are a member of CAF.
 Despite being traditionally one of the weakest teams in Africa and the world, they recently achieved success.

 History

-The Central Africa Republic under-20 national football team is not much strong like others neighbors countries youth teams.
-They doesn't play much matches yet.
-The first ever glory of the team qualified for 2021 Africa U-20 Cup of Nations.
-The team has finished their journey till Quarter-finals.
-Nowadays the football governing body of the country trying to make their age levels teams strong so that can give the some future star players for the age levels and national teams.
+The Central Africa Republic under-20 national football team qualified for 2021 Africa U-20 Cup of Nations where the team progressed till the Quarter-finals.

 Players

 The following players were selected for the 2025 U-20 Africa Cup of Nations, to be played between 27 April – 18 May 2025.

 Caps and goals correct as of 2 May 2025, after the match against Senegal.